NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ### Example: Bulk Transaction

 To wrap multiple TSV or JSON files into a single transaction the bulk endpoint can be used.
-In this example a TSV to create Clinical Supplement nodes is included in the same transactions as a JSON to create demographic nodes.
+In this example a TSV to create Clinical Supplement nodes is included in the same transactions as a JSON to create Demographic nodes.

 ```Request